Which of the following is a characteristic of living organisms? | Channels for Pearson+

 1

 Step 2: Analyze the options provided in the question.
-The first three options (absence of metabolism, inability to reproduce, and lack of cellular organization) contradict the fundamental characteristics of living organisms.
+The ability to rust in the presence of oxygen is a chemical property of metals, not a biological characteristic.
+Formation of crystals is a physical property of certain substances, and the presence of an endoskeleton is specific to certain animals but not universal to all living organisms.

 Step 3: Focus on the correct answer, 'Ability to respond to stimuli.'
-This is a defining feature of living organisms, as they can detect and react to changes in their environment, such as light, temperature, or chemical signals.
+This is a fundamental characteristic of living organisms.
+It refers to the ability of an organism to detect and react to changes in its environment, such as light, temperature, or touch.

-Step 4: Relate this concept to real-world examples.
-For instance, plants respond to light by growing toward it (phototropism), and animals respond to external stimuli like sound or touch by moving or reacting accordingly.
+Step 4: Relate this concept to examples in biology.
+For instance, plants respond to light by growing toward it (phototropism), and animals respond to external stimuli like sound or danger by moving or reacting accordingly.

-Step 5: Conclude by emphasizing that the ability to respond to stimuli is a universal characteristic of all living organisms, distinguishing them from non-living entities.
+Step 5: Conclude by emphasizing that the ability to respond to stimuli is a universal trait of living organisms, distinguishing them from non-living matter, which does not exhibit such responsiveness.

 Watch next